CHAPTER THIRTY—CONDITIONS

 “I lied, okay?
 The director wanted me to test the second prototype.
 I told him no. I was trying to distance myself from the project and I wanted no trace of it.
 So I scrapped O.R.T-1.”

 “But Sesame was a living thing!”
 Heather cried, her pitch warbling with anger and despair, at this sad, sick, gutless man who had taken everything from her.
-“Sesame was the only thing that could even come close to relating with what I’m going through right now!
+“Sesame was the only thing that could even come close to relating with what I’m going through!
 Even if he was just a mouse, he—” She clutched her head in her hands.
-“We…” She curled forward, uttering a buzzing, faltering cry of anguish and rage and futility.
+“We…” She curled forward and drew her knees up close to her face, uttering a buzzing, faltering cry of anguish and rage and futility.

 She was truly alone, then.

-There was no one alive who could understand, who knew what it felt like to have lost not just her face, but her entire body.
-To be a victim of a process only a handful of people even knew could work, stripped of the ability to smell, to feel heat and nuance of touch, to heal.
+There was no one alive who could understand, who knew what it felt like to be a victim of a process only a handful of people even knew could work, stripped of senses that intertwined with memory, feeling, and sensation, of the ability to feel heat and nuance of touch, to heal.

 James was very still.
-Silence set in, and for an eternity, neither of them moved.
+Silence set in again, and for an eternity, neither of them moved.

-Finally, she heard the slow, quiet squeak of the chair as James got up.
-Heather peeked out from between her robotic knees and watched him go across the room, pull open a drawer and take out a single sticky note and a pen.
-He flipped the note over, wrote something on it very small, not once looking up.
-On his way past her, he stuck it on the counter by her foot, and proceeded to gather up his effects from the meeting.
+Finally, from her upright fetal position, she heard the slow, quiet squeak of the chair as James got up.
+She peeked out from between her bent robotic knees and watched him go across the room, pull open a drawer and take out a single sticky note and a pen.
+He flipped the note over, wrote something on it very small.
+On his way past her, he stuck it on the counter by her foot, and proceeded to pick up the device he’d come in with.

 With a short glare at him, she peeled it off the tabletop and read it:

-Sesame’s NN is with your dad.
-Dir.
+S‘s NN is with R. Dir.
 Benson is watching us closely.
-Need to keep my stories straight on record.

 She squinted at it.
 When she glanced up, she realized he was in front of her again, looking into her eyes, waiting for the note back.
-Stunned, she slipped it onto the folder in his arms, and he continued to the counter across the room where he began setting up to get to work.
-He blacked out the note in permanent marker, wrote something else on the front side—possibly to cover his tracks—ripped it in quarters, and threw it in the wastebasket under the counter.
+Stunned, she slipped it into his hand, and he continued to the counter across the room where he opened his laptop.
+He blacked out the note first in pen scratches, then permanent marker, wrote something innocuous on the front side, ripped it in quarters, and threw it in the wastebasket under the counter.

-So many confused emotions buzzed around in her head.
+A confusion of emotions buzzed around in her head.
 Some of them came on strongly and left after a few seconds, like sharks in a crowded aquarium looming up close to the glass and swooping away again.
-She closed her eyes, weathering the strange, unnatural cycle.
+She closed her eyes, weathering the foreign cycle.

 The phenomenon made her feel like her emotions were all boxed up and labeled, and that the neural network was artificially trotting them out one by one until she landed on the one she found most appropriate.
 Heather hoped this, too, was simply another calibration process, and would pass.